 Types of Hysteroscopy

-Finding and assessment of aberrant conditions in the uterine region are performed in this type of surgery.
+- Diagnostic Hysteroscopy: Finding and assessment of aberrant conditions in the uterine region are performed in this type of surgery.
 A hysteroscope is inserted into the uterus to figure out the uterine cavity and determine any potential issues.

-This procedure is a more advanced one that not only allows one to see the visual image but also enables surgical involvement.
+- Operative Hysteroscopy: This procedure is a more advanced one that not only allows one to see the visual image but also enables surgical involvement.
 Special instruments through the hysteroscope are used to perform treatments such as:

-- Taking away of polyps or fibroids,
+- Taking away of polyps or fibroids.

-- Resecting adhesions, or
+- Resecting adhesions.

 - Correcting uterine abnormalities.

-Reasons for Hysteroscopy
+Reasons for Hysteroscopy Treatment

 - Unusual Pap test findings.